bwasserm/constellation/README.md

 # constellation
 LED baloons in the desert

+## Codebase

+Ground code is written in Python 3.6.1 x64 on windows, but should be compatible with 32 bit.

 ## System architecture
 Each balloon will have a wireless controlled node with an RGB LED.
 Each node will light up per values in a command packet set to the node network from the ground control station.